jimicurlyhead/crime/README.md

 n_co : Number of computing cores that are available for multithreading.
 The underlying parameter optimisation problem is being solved by means of a SciPy implementation of the differential evolutionary algorithm, which can be strongly accelerated by using many CPUs in parallel.

 check_input : True/False.
 Assume flat spectral phases and show resulting spectra and waveforms.
 Turn to True to visualise the input data and the impact of frac, n_om0 and q_set.
-Turn to False to run the actual waveform reconstruction.
+Turn to False to see the results of an actual waveform reconstruction.

 Use the respective *.results.py file with check_input=True to get an idea about the setup of the frequency grid and the resulting laser-electric fields.
 This option assumes flat spectral phases for both waveforms and allows you a view at the pulses at their Fourier limit.
 That way, you can get a feeling how the choice of frac and n_om0 influences the creation of the frequency grid, and receive an upper limit for q_set.
+A successful optimisation will result in a good agreement between the measured and the reconstructed pump-probe trace and, at the same time, give a sufficiently low total optimisation target, chi + zeta + eta << 1.